Fish-dt/ecommerce-shop/README.md

 # 🛍️ Ecommerce Shop

 A modern, full-featured ecommerce application built with Next.js 16, React 19, and TypeScript.
-This project demonstrates React development practices, featuring server-side rendering, state management with Redux Toolkit, and a comprehensive SEO implementation.
+This project demonstrates best practices React development practices, featuring server-side rendering, state management with Redux Toolkit, and a comprehensive SEO implementation.

 ## 📋 Table of Contents